sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Parallel Programming/Task/Create & Cancel.md

 ### Create Task with Return

-Generic tasks come into play when provided delegate would return a result.
+Generic tasks come into play when provided with delegate would return a result.
 The type parameter is exactly the type of return.

 ```cs